 The Company pays semi-annual interest which varies and is set by reference to the Central Bank of Oman's weighted average interest rate for RO deposits of more than 3 year plus a fixed margin.

-The loan is repayable in semi-annual instalments ranging from RO 3.5 million (USD 9.1 million) to RO 27.3 million (USD 70.9 million) starting from June 2018 and the maturity profile of the term loan is as follows:
+The loan was repayable in semi-annual instalments ranging from RO 3.5 million (USD 9.1 million) to RO 27.3 million (USD 70.9 million) starting from June 2018.
+The loan was fully repaid during the year.